 4. Try a drying rack for student art.

-A laundry drying rack is a cheap and space-saving way to dry projects with glue or paint.
+A laundry drying rack is a cheap and space-saving way to dry glued or painted projects.

 6. Create student toolboxes.